 105

-83) Knowledge of other federal/state/tribal regulations that have an effect on jurisdiction of wetlands and waters of the U.S.
+88) Specific to the United States - Knowledge of other Federal/State/Provincial/tribal regulations that influence jurisdiction of wetlands and waters of the U.S.

 Environmental Impact Assessment